neuefische/wd-flipped-classroom-curriculum/sessions/js-functions/js-functions.md

 ## Scope

 The scope defines where variables are visible and where they can be referenced.
-In Javascript there are different kinds of scope, for example:
+In JavaScript there are different kinds of scope, for example:

 - global scope